Daisy Kenyon: Cast

-Newspaper reporters Walter Winchell, Leonard Lyons, and Damon Runyon, along with actor John Garfield, make cameo appearances in the film.
+Newspaper reporters Walter Winchell, Leonard Lyons, and Damon Runyon, along with actor John Garfield, make cameos in the film.

 Production

 The rights to Elizabeth Janeway's novel were purchased by 20th Century Fox for $100,000 in 1945.
 Joan Crawford had intended to buy the rights for herself, but failed to bid before Fox.
 An unfinished first draft of the screenplay was written in August by Margaret Buell Wilder and Ted Sills before Hertz was brought in to write a second draft.
 Ring Lardner Jr., who had written the script for Laura, was hired to revise Hertz's draft in 1947.
 The Motion Picture Production Code administrators, with whom Preminger often sparred, took issue with the screenplay's "lack of regard for the sanctity of marriage."
 The studio was advised to avoid referencing explicit sexual intercourse, and to emphasize the moral wrongness of the relationship between the characters of Daisy and Dan.
 Preminger was also forced to work around the PCA's concerns over alcohol - characters pour alcoholic drinks in several scenes, but never drink them.
 The code administrators also suggested that the divorcing characters Dan and Lucille reunite at the end of the film.

 Gene Tierney, who had starred in Preminger's 1944 film Laura, and Jennifer Jones, who had been considered for Tierney's role in that film, were both considered for the part of Daisy Kenyon in 1945 and 1946, respectively, before Crawford was allowed to be "borrowed" from her contract with Warner Bros.
 The casting of Crawford was somewhat problematic, as she was 42, while the character of Daisy as depicted in the novel is 32.
 A make-up artist and shadowy cinematography were employed to disguise Crawford's age.
 Andrews and Fonda were not fond of the script, but completed the film to fulfill their contracts.

 Production of the film was completed without setback, two days ahead of schedule and only $100 over the set budget.
 Ruth Warrick stated that Preminger "carried himself like an army officer, and behaved like a general moving the troops."
-Warrick also commented on the amicable relationship of the director and his lead star, saying, "With Otto and Joan, we had two tyrants on the set, and that may have kept both of them in line."
+Warrick also commented on the amicable relationship of the director and his lead star, saying "With Otto and Joan, we had two tyrants on the set, and that may have kept both of them in line."
 The only apparent problem on set was the maintenance of a temperature of 50 °F to ease Crawford's hot flashes.
-According to Warrick, "she was always in tennis shorts and a thin blouse because she was so hot, while I had to wear a fur coat to keep warm.
+Warrick said "she was always in tennis shorts and a thin blouse because she was so hot, while I had to wear a fur coat to keep warm.
 Otto said not one word about the temperature."
 Crawford presented Andrews and Fonda with long underwear as appeasement.